 - You are getting a shirt designed to outlast fads and constructed with thorough attention to detail.
 Quality construction components of a Commonwealth shirt include; Triple-sewn buttons, double-sewn buttonholes, reinforcing bartacks, generously applied interfacing for support, and high end thread from Montreal.

-- You are not getting an indestructible shirt.
-You are getting a durable shirt that requires care to make it last for many years to come.
+- You are getting a durable shirt, not an indestructible shirt.
+Like everything else, it requires care to last for many years to come.
 Commonwealth is committed to using only natural fibres.
 This means we bypass the synthetic/petroleum based ingredients often included for ease of care, that will ultimately lay in a landfill until the end of time.